0neGal/msg/README.md

 ## What is msg?

-`msg` is a simple script I use to produce nice a consistent messages, prefixed properly, most of the looks are inspired from [pacman](https://wiki.archlinux.org/index.php/Pacman) and [yay](https://github.com/Jguer/yay)
+`msg` is a simple script I use to produce nice and consistent messages, prefixed properly and what not, most of the looks are inspired from [pacman](https://wiki.archlinux.org/index.php/Pacman) and [yay](https://github.com/Jguer/yay)

-Here's an example of how the error messages can look:
+Here's an example of how the messages can look:

 ```
+$ msg --test

  Status message!
 > Other message!
 :: Action message!